antonta's space

 With the fundamentals established, let's look at the implementation.

 Virtual trading accounts are purely a derived state from transaction replay.
-Switching the realized PnL calculation rule is just re-running the replay with different parameters.
+Switching the realized PnL calculation rule equals re-running the replay with different parameters.
 All we need is to track that state in some form.
 I chose the following:

 // Used throughout to represent multi-commodity balances